 Shorter term fixes are arguably less of a risk but there is always the chance that at the end of the term, rates have gone up and you could end up paying more in the long run than you would have if you went in for a longer, 10 year term.

-You could also go for a tracker or variable rate mortgage plan, with rates fluctuating more or less in line with the country’s economic growth, though these both carry the risk of leaving you paying inflated interest rates should the Bank of England raise the base rate more than expected.
+You could also go for a tracker or variable rate mortgage, with rates fluctuating more or less in line with the country’s economic growth, though these both carry the risk of leaving you paying inflated interest rates should the Bank of England raise the base rate more than expected.

 Compare Fixed Rate Mortgages Online

-Whatever length of fix you’re after, you should make sure you’re comparing mortgage plans online.
-Use our mortgage price comparison tool to find out how much you could be saving with the best fixed rate plans on the market at the moment.
+Whatever length of fix you’re after, you should make sure you’re comparing mortgages online.
+Use our mortgage comparison tool to find out how much you could be saving with the best fixed rate plans on the market at the moment.

 You could even compare the best fixed rate deals with the best variable rate plans to see what the best option is for you.